 For example: my first trip abroad had me landing in Amsterdam.
 Now I picked Amsterdam because it afforded me the ability to hit multiple countries via trains.
 Back then train travel was much cheaper than air travel and you could sleep on the train instead of wasting money and time in a hotel.

-Nowadays, I would always recommend flying over training since the price is far lower and trains have not become nicer, faster or cheaper.
+Nowadays, I would always recommend flying over rail since the price is far lower and trains have not become nicer, faster or cheaper.

 I had 7 days in Europe counting the day I landed.
 I spent 2 days in Amsterdam.
 Trained it up to Copenhagen and then out to the Island of Ærø for a 1 night stay.
 Trained it back to Amsterdam continuing on to Brussels.
 I spent the afternoon in Brussels than took the Chunnel over to London where I spent 2 nights.
 Turned around and came all the way back to Amsterdam for the day and slept in the airport for a mid-morning flight.

-To sum up my first trip abroad while traveling alone I hit 5 countries in 7 days and thoroughly enjoyed all of them.
+To sum up for my first trip abroad traveling alone I hit 5 countries in 7 days and thoroughly enjoyed all of them.

-Since then every time I go somewhere I go hard.
+Since then every time I go somewhere I try and get the most out of my itinerary as possible.
 Thus, the subtitle to my blog…Onebag Wanderlust…5 Days or Less in One Place.